MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/multi-node-cluster-edge-volumes.md

 ::: zone pivot="other"
 ## Prepare Linux with other platforms

-The available platform options are production-like environments that Microsoft has validated.
-They are not necessarily the only environments on which Azure Container Storage enabled by Azure Arc can run.
+The available platform options are production-like environments that Microsoft validated.
+These platforms aren't necessarily the only environments on which Azure Container Storage enabled by Azure Arc can run.
 Azure Container Storage enabled by Azure Arc can run on any Arc-enabled Kubernetes cluster that meets the Azure Arc-enabled Kubernetes system requirements.
 If you're running on an environment not listed, here are a few suggestions to increase the likelihood of a successful installation:

-1. Run the following command to increase the user watch and instance limits:
+1. Run the following commands to increase the user watch and instance limits:

    ```bash
    echo fs.inotify.max_user_instances=8192 | sudo tee -a /etc/sysctl.conf